 What Do You Need for Monkey Bread?

-The details differ based on your recipe, but below you'll find a few key requirements.
+The details differ based on your recipe, but below you'll find a few key requirements to make monkey bread from scratch.

 Flour and Butter: You will need lots of flour and butter, unless you take a shortcut and use refrigerated biscuits.
 Sweet monkey bread recipes call for sugar too, though we’ll offer suggestions for cutting back where possible.